Thanks for visiting Paradigm Change! It’s great that you’ve made your way here.

-My name is Lisa Petrison and I am the executive director of Paradigm Change.
+My name is Lisa Petrison and I am the founder of Paradigm Change.

 I was working as a marketing professor in 2001 when I became disabled with ME.
 By 2007, I was basically bedridden and comatose most of the time with a wide variety of severe symptoms.

 As a result of focusing on the mold component of my illness and pursuing other treatments – including spending more than five years camping in pristine locations in the western half of the U.S. – I am now mostly recovered.
-(And living in a building!)
+(And, yes, living in a building.)

 I started Paradigm Change in 2013 with the goal of educating others about the topic of the role of mold toxins in chronic illness.
-Our website and blogs now have been visited by more than 200,000 individuals and have received more than half a million page views.
+Our website and blogs now have been visited by more than 400,000 individuals and have received more than a million page views.

 A primary goal of the Paradigm Change website is to provide links to a wide variety of sources of information about mold toxicity.
-A substantial amount of original content (including books and articles) also is included.
+A great deal of original content (including books and articles) also is included.

 To help get you started, here is a summary of Paradigm Change resources especially appropriate for those new to this topic.